 PAH GUIDELINES AND RIGHT VENTRICULAR FUNCTION

-Recent guideline updates place a greater emphasis on the heart1,2
+Recent guideline updates place a greater emphasis on the heart1-3

 Recent updates to risk assessment parameters indicate a rising importance of right ventricular function to help evaluate risk more accurately from diagnosis.
-Both REVEAL Lite 2 and the updated 2022 ESC/ERS Guidelines emphasize the need for and use of echocardiography as an effective, accessible tool for assessing RV function and its effect on PAH progression.1,2
+REVEAL Lite 2, 2022 ESC/ERS Guidelines, and 2024 WSPH Consensus Statements emphasize the need for and use of echo and/or RHC as effective tools for assessing RV function and its effect on PAH progression.1-3

 Take a closer look at the updated clinical parameters in the 2022 ESC/ERS Guidelines.